yee-kevin/AffineGAN/README.md

 - If you do not use the local patch for mouse, add option `--no_patch`.
 - For continue training, add `--continue_train` and the model will be trained from the latest model.
 - The current version only supports training on single GPU, and set batch_size to 1.

-### Pretrained Models

-We provide some [pretrained models](https://drive.google.com/open?id=1zVhM2VQTirvMQyZmYrjfA5qLf8UdkS54) for all the expressions.
-Note that it is may not be the optimal one we have, and may perform badly in some online images if they are much different from our training samples.
-Please place the model in `/path/to/checkpoints`.
-For example, `/path/to/checkpoints/happy/latest_net_G.pth`, where **happy** is the name of experiment specified in `--name` option.

 ### Generation